Make a Video Call with LLM: A Measurement Campaign over Six Mainstream Apps: Measurement Results

-\parahead{Framerate.} To investigate if AI video chat deviates from the typical 15 (or more) fps standard of traditional video chat, we measured the framerate of the video stream sent from the user to the AI.
-For applications using RTP (\chatgpt, \grok, \doubao, and \yuanbao), we identified individual frames directly via timestamps.
-For \gemini, which uses an opaque QUIC stream, we approximated the framerate by calculating its packet burst frequency.
-As shown in Figure~\ref{fig:frame-rate}, all applications except \chatgpt (20-30 fps) operated at substantially lower framerates: \yuanbao (10 fps), \doubao (6 fps), \grok (\textasciitilde1 fps), and \gemini (\textasciitilde1 fps).
-It's important to note that these measured network framerates represent an upper bound; the actual rate of frames processed by the AI, which we cannot directly measure, may be even lower.
-This trend toward lower framerates can be explained by two primary factors: one a technical limitation, the other a design choice.
+\parahead{Frame rate.} To investigate if AI video chat deviates from the typical 15 (or more) fps standard of traditional video chat, we measured the frame rate of the video stream sent from the user to the AI.
+For applications using RTP (\chatgpt, \grok, \doubao, \yuanbao, and \qwen), we identified individual frames directly via RTP timestamps (one timestamp per encoded frame).
+For \gemini, which uses an opaque QUIC stream, we approximated the frame rate by calculating its packet burst frequency.
+As shown in Figure~\ref{fig:frame-rate}, two applications run at the typical RTC frame rate: \chatgpt and \qwen both operate around \textasciitilde30\,fps.
+The remaining applications operate at substantially lower frame rates: \yuanbao (10\,fps), \doubao (6\,fps), \grok (\textasciitilde1\,fps), and \gemini (\textasciitilde1\,fps).
+It is important to note that these measured network frame rates represent an upper bound; the actual rate of frames processed by the AI, which we cannot directly measure, may be even lower.
+This trend toward lower frame rates can be explained by two primary factors: one a technical limitation, the other a design choice.
 First, the computational demands of AI inference create a bottleneck, limiting the frequency at which video frames can be processed.
-Second, unlike human vision, which requires high framerates to perceive fluid motion, an AI's goal is analytical.
+Second, unlike human vision, which requires high frame rates to perceive fluid motion, an AI's goal is analytical.
 It can often achieve the same outcome by processing fewer, information-rich frames, making a high-rate video stream unnecessary.

-\parahead{Video packet sending pattern.} We also examined the video packet transmission patterns across different applications.
-Our observations reveal distinct behaviors among the tested systems: \chatgpt and \grok exhibit a paced sending pattern, characterized by transmitting video packets at a smooth, consistent rate.
-This approach is a well-established strategy in RTC, as it helps maintain a stable target bitrate and reduces the risk of network congestion caused by sudden data surges.
-In contrast, \gemini, \doubao, and \yuanbao adopt a bursty transmission pattern, in which video packets are sent in short bursts rather than as a steady stream.
-This behavior may reflect trade-offs between network link utilization and the risk of overflow~\cite{sigcomm2025ace}.